Bam4d/Griddly/docs/games/Single-Player/Mini-Grid/Mini Grid - Drunk Dwarf.rst

          OffsetX: 0
          OffsetY: 3
        Actions:
-         DirectControl: drunk_dwarf # The player can only control a single drunk_dwarf in the game
+         AvatarObject: drunk_dwarf # The player can only control a single drunk_dwarf in the game
          ControlScheme: DIRECT_RELATIVE
      Termination:
        Win: